cyberbotics/webots-doc/reference/camera.md

 ### Description

-The [Camera](#camera) node is used to model a robot's on-board camera or a range-finder.
-The resulted image can be displayed on the 3D window.
-Depending on its setup, the Camera node can model a linear camera, a lidar device, a Microsoft Kinect or even a biological eye which is spherically distorted.
+The [Camera](#camera) node is used to model a robot's on-board camera.
+The resulting image can be displayed on the 3D window.
+Depending on its setup, the Camera node can model a linear camera, a typical RGB camera or even a biological eye which is spherically distorted.

 ### Field Summary